 He has published hundreds of articles and around 80 books, and among his publishers are Collins, Pan, Orbis, Aurum Press/HMSO, Longman, David and Charles, Wiley and Edward Arnold.
 His published output includes university texts, walking guides, coffee table glossies, and books of popular science.
 Many of his titles have been published by Greencroft Books, and have been of particular interest to readers in Wales -- for example tourist guides, books of local jokes, walkers' handbooks, and titles on local folklore and traditions.

 Then came the Angel Mountain Saga.........
 The novels have received wide acclaim for their narrative skill, their strong sense of place, and their historical authenticity.
 Much to Brian's surprise, the Saga has been a runaway success, and the heroine, Mistress Martha Morgan, now has a cult following of readers from all over the world.
-However, the sale of three titles to Transworld Publishers, and their reissue under the Corgi imprint, did not lead to a great increase in sales, since the firm allocated hardly any resources to publicity and marketing, and in 2008 Transworld agreed, on request, to pass the rights back to Greencroft Books.
+However, the sale of three titles to Transworld Publishers, and their reissue under the Corgi imprint, did not lead to a great increase in sales, and in 2008 Transworld agreed, on request, to pass the rights back to Greencroft Books.
+So now all translation, film rights etc are currently held by Greencroft Books.

-Another recent book (reprinted twice) is "The Bluestone Enigma", which takes a controversial look at the various theories used to explain the transport of certain bluestones from West Wales to Stonehenge.
+Another recent book (reprinted several times) is "The Bluestone Enigma", which takes a controversial look at the various theories used to explain the transport of certain bluestones from West Wales to Stonehenge.

 Brian's recent children's story called "The Strange Affair of the Ethiopian Treasure Chest" has been well received, and won the 2011 Wishing Shelf Award for books aimed at the 6-8 year-old age group.
 That's a great accolade, since the judges were all primary school children from the appropriate age group.